Example of a meta_table data frame

 This is an example of the structure of a meta_table that must exist

-internally to use attach_pop,write_table,
+internally to use attach_pop, write_table,

-write_ggplot,create_word_xml.
-All variables are characters,
+write_ggplot, write_docx.
+All variables are

-specific values.
+only take specific values.

-into R. You may add additional columns to help plan and understand what each
+Typically one would create raw data using a spreadsheet editor and read it into R. You may add additional columns to help plan and understand what each table or figure will be, and track progress.

-See system.file("extdata", "meta_table.xlsx", package="cctu")
+See system.file("extdata", "meta_table.xlsx", package = "cctu").

 Then you must set it internally using set_meta_table, and

-possible examine the contents with get_meta_table
+possibly examine the contents with get_meta_table.

-prefix the ' character ( to the left of the # key) before the number value
+To preserve troublesome number values '1.10', or '1.1.1', in Excel one can prefix the ' character (to the left of the # key) before the number value.